The Hood Kitchen

 The Manly Man Company

-Greg and Jacquie Murray had a problem to solve: Why wasn’t there a manlier equivalent to gifting a bouquet of flowers?
+Greg and Jacquie Murray had a problem to solve: Why wasn’t there a manlier equivalent to gifting a bouquet?
 Men deserve flowers too, and so Jacquie hit it out of the park when she surprised her husband with a “man bouquet” of roses made entirely out of beef jerky.
-And so The Manly Man Company was born.
+And thus, The Manly Man Company was born.
 They make two bouquets (rose and flower) in three varieties of beef jerky (original, teriyaki, spicy), served in a nifty beer mug.
-It’s a great gift for Father’s Day, Graduations or as a groomsmen’s gift.
-Stay tuned for a new brand of products that embrace both the men and women who love beef jerky.
-Order them online.
-Hurry!
-They’re in high demand!
+They also make bacon roses with dark chocolate or caramel.
+It’s a great gift for any occasion, especially Father’s Day, graduations, or as a groomsmen’s gift.

 Amy Jo (Valenza) Pedone was at the top of her game in the commercial real estate finance lending industry, when her world was flipped upside-down.
 Her dear cousin lost her battle to Ovarian Cancer at a very young age.
-This tragedy forced Amy Jo to take a deep look into her life.
+This tragedy forced Amy Jo to take an in-depth look at her life.
 If she had to start over, what would she do?
 Her answer wasn’t obvious at first, but she drew inspiration from her 100-year-old Italian family recipes plus Mom’s turtle confections and found her passion in making authentic Italian inspired chocolates.
 In 2011, she completed her Professional Chocolatier Certification through Ecole Chocolat Professional School of Chocolate Arts in Vancouver, Canada.
 From there, she went on to complete her Ecole Chocolat Master Chocolatier Certification in Italy.
-She won several coveted awards for her hand-crafted chocolates which firmly stamped her name into an elite group of fine chocolatiers.
-Amy Jo’s chocolates are all handcrafted in small batches, always with Italian flavors and tradition in mind.
-Soon enough she’ll have her own temperature controlled ‘Cioccolato Lab’ in The Hood Kitchen’s new expansion.
-Be sure to visit her website for directions on how to order or check out her next pop-up shop at The Hood Kitchen to meet Amy Jo in person.
+She won several coveted awards for her handcrafted chocolates which firmly stamped her name into an elite group of fine chocolatiers.
+Amy Jo’s chocolates are all handcrafted in small batches, always with Italian flavors and traditions.

 The Hood Kitchen | 350 Clinton St, Suite A, Costa Mesa, CA 92626 | 714-549-2430